lichess-org/lila-ip2proxy/README.md

 * `404 Not found`

-  Probably not a proxy.
-Note that an existing record with `-` also means its not a proxy.
+  No record for this IP, so probably not a proxy.
+  It appears to be more common that a record exists, but `-` explicitly indicates that it is not a proxy.

 * `500 Internal Server Error`